-Fire Eater’s Grill is a quick service resturant located between Hogsmede and Seuss Landing.
-The resturant is part of the Universal Studios dining plan and serves grilled gyros, fiery Chicken Stingers, traditional chicken fingers, hot dogs, and salads.
+Fire Eater’s Grill is a quick service restaurant located between Hogsmede and Seuss Landing.
+The restaurant is part of the Universal Studios dining plan and serves grilled gyros, fiery Chicken Stingers, traditional chicken fingers, hot dogs, and salads.

 Thunder Falls Terrace

-Thunder Falls Terrace is located inside Jurrasic Park, and has a large indoor seating area.
-The resturant is quick service and allows mobile ordering in advance.
+Thunder Falls Terrace is located inside Jurrasic Park and has a large indoor seating area.
+The restaurant is quick service and allows mobile ordering in advance.
 Choose from a mouthwatering array of rotisserie chicken, BBQ ribs, smoked turkey legs, rice bowls, salads, and more.

 Salads here start at just $6.99, sides such as fries, chips and Herb Roasted Potatoes are $3.49 with platters and combos ranging from $16.99 to $24.99 depending on what you choose to purchase.